The Ultimate Discounts And Savings Guide for People with Disabilities — 60+ Discounts To Take Advantage Of Now

 Housing aid for people with disabilities

-We'll start by talking about federal grants you can receive to help you with housing.
+Let’s start by talking about the federal grants you can receive for housing assistance.

 Housing Choice Vouchers

-Under the Department of Housing and Urban Development’s (HUD) Housing Choice Voucher program, local Public Housing Authorities (PHA) can offer rent and housing assistance to low-income, non-elderly families living with a person with disabilities.
+Under the Department of Housing and Urban Development’s (HUD) Housing Choice Voucher program, local Public Housing Authorities (PHA) can offer rent and housing assistance to low-income, non-elderly families that include people with disabilities.

-While the vouchers are typically used for rental assistance, some PHAs allow qualified folks to use their vouchers towards home ownership.
-For instance, New York State allows you to use your voucher towards the purchase of a home if you’re a first time homeowner.
+While the vouchers are typically used for rental assistance, some PHAs allow qualified folks to use their vouchers towards homeownership.

-They require that you take a class in homeownership, that the home meets certain requirements, and that you arrange for a private inspection of the home.
-They can assist you with your mortgage or with making a down payment.
+They require that you take a class in homeownership, that the home meets certain requirements, and arrange for a private inspection of the home.

 Under Topic Number 502, if you itemize your deductions using Form 1040 Schedule A, the IRS allows you to deduct any medical expenses you have over 7.5% of your annual gross income.